kathryncodesthings/sql-resource-allocation-analysis/README.md

 ## Overview

-This project demonstrates analytical SQL used to model and analyse staff costing, FTE allocation, and activity-based cost distribution within a university-type organisation.
+This project demonstrates straightforward analytical SQL used to model and analyse staff costing, FTE allocation, and activity-based cost distribution within a university-type organisation.

-I've shown query logic and analytical thinking, rather than database deployment.
+It shows query logic rather than database deployment.

 To work with the example data and test the SQL queries, I used [DB Browser for SQLite](https://sqlitebrowser.org/).

 ## Data Model

-The model consists of four core tables:
+The model consists of four tables:
 - staff – staff identifiers and contact details
 - staff_fte – monthly FTE by job and department
 - staff_salary – annual salary at full-time equivalent